 It turns out that “kid-friendly” is not the same as “toddler-friendly”, which was something I’ve discovered many times over the years.
 Since toddlers are still learning to chew and move food around in their mouths efficiently, there are some textures that are too tricky for them—super crunchy and round foods being one of them.
 And even though those roasted chickpeas did not turn out to be a great snack for her, I discovered that by drastically shortening the roasting length and adding lots of flavors to the beans, I could still offer her a delicious snack that was safe for her to eat.
 These soft-roasted chickpeas are the result!

-Quick Roasted Chickpeas Snack
+Roasted Chickpeas Snack

 How long do roasted chickpeas last?